 Companies can no longer pay their salaries to qualify for the employee retention tax credit, but they have until 2024 and, in some cases, 2025, to review their payrolls during the pandemic and apply for the credit retroactively by filing an amended tax return.
 This means that businesses can analyze their payrolls and apply for the credit even if they have already filed their taxes.
 The CARES Act does not require employers to pay qualified wages in order to be eligible for the employee retention credit.
 In addition, eligible employers can choose not to apply for the credit.

+The credit is allowed against employer participation in social security taxes under section 3111 (a) of the Internal Revenue Code (the “Code”) and the portion of taxes imposed on railroad employers under section 3221 (a) of the Railroad Retirement Tax Act (RRTA) that corresponds to social security taxes under section 3111 (a) of the Code.
 The amount of qualified wages for which an eligible employer can apply for the employee retention credit does not include the amount of qualified wages for family leave and sick leave for which the employer receives tax credits under the FFCRA.
 An eligible employer cannot receive the employee retention credit if it receives a PPP loan authorized under the CARES Act.
 An eligible employer receiving a PPP loan should not apply for employee retention credits.